The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 and participatory.

-19. Heads of State and Government should reiterate their commitment
+19. The Heads of State and Government of the Council of Europe

-to protecting the rights of persons belonging to national minorities,
+should reiterate their commitment to protecting the rights of people

-which is a key aspect of human rights protection and democratic
+belonging to national minorities, which is a key aspect of human

-participation, and a precondition for peace and democratic security.
+for peace and democratic security.
+The summit should establish closer

-of Europe and the European Union in this area, including in the
+co-operation between the Council of Europe and the European Union

-evaluation of EU candidate countries based on the Copenhagen criteria
+countries based on the Copenhagen criteria and the relevant standards

-and the relevant standards developed by the Council of Europe.
+developed by the Council of Europe.

 20. Furthermore, in order to strengthen the coherence, impact

-20.2 envisage the establishment of a Council of Europe Commissioner
+20.2 envisage the establishment of a Council of Europe commissioner

-for Democracy and the Rule of Law as an independent body elected
+for democracy and the rule of law as an independent body elected

-21. The Summit should ensure that the Council of Europe puts people
+21. The summit should ensure that the Council of Europe puts people

-at the centre by:
+at the forefront of its mission by:

-a youth perspective in all its activities;
+21.1 mainstreaming a youth perspective in all its activities;

 21.2 creating new channels for civil society, non-governmental